x-cellent/cloud-gateway-demo/README.md

   transfer: 860 B received, 1.07 KiB sent
 ```

-Notice that for the _wg0_ at the server, the _listening port_ _8765_ is assigned by Cloud-Gateway, whereas at the client the _listening port_ is randomly assigned by WireGuard&reg;.
+Notice that for the _wg0_ at the server, the _listening port_ _8765_ is configured by Cloud-Gateway, whereas at the client the _listening port_ is randomly assigned by [WireGuard&reg;](https://www.wireguard.com/).
 The reason behind this is that Cloud-Gateway was conceived where we need a server sitting in the network _legacy_ and this server should respond to requests from applications in a cloud-native environment, like kubernetes.
 In order to let other clients find the server in the public network, the port for VPN communication at the server needs to be fixed.

 The _endpoint_ is the peer's endpoint in the public network, so that the server and client can find each other.
 In this demo, the endpoint is the IP address of the container.
 We can prove that in another terminal.